Maheer96/BaseScript/content/About Us.md

 We will be using [Markdown](https://www.markdownguide.org/) to create our lessons.
 The majority of lessons found here will abide to the following structure:

 1. A brief introduction to the topic of interest
-2. An in-depth explanation with examples
+2. An in-depth explanation of relating topics with examples
-3. A LeetCode/HackerRank Problem
+3. An exercise (may vary for introductory lessons)

 ## What Does the Future Look Like?